by Jeff Milligan, Vice President, Customer Success, Web3 Pro

 NFT marketing strategy 1 – Drive positive PR coverage with creative campaigns

 In early 2021, Taco Bell introduced its NFT Taco Art campaign.
 The company minted and sold 25 tokens from five original designs for the price of $1 each, encouraging fans to “own their favorite tacos and hold them in their hearts and digital wallets.”
 Each of the original 25 token owners were bonused with $500 electronic Taco Bell gift cards.
 The tokens sold out in 30 minutes and profits from the sale were donated to charity.
-One of the tokens was recently offered for sale in the marketplace for the price of 3.9 ETH, which is valued at about $4,000 in June 2022.
+One of the tokens was recently offered for sale in the marketplace for the price of 3.9 ETH – June 2022 value about $4000.
 As the minter of the tokens, Taco Bell gets 0.01% in each subsequent sale, which it also donates to charity.

 In 2022, there is still a window of opportunity for other brands to similarly capitalize on PR coverage with NFT marketing.
 However with time, as the idea of “pairing token ownership with a product purchase” grows in the public’s consciousness, marketers will need to become more creative to achieve such volumes of earned exposure.